Safeguarding for Nannies

-An online safeguarding training course specifically nannies and au pairs.
-The course covers essential topics such as legislation, online safety, anti-radicalisation, indicators of abuse and neglect, and how to report concerns.
+Our online Safeguarding for Nannies course has been specifically written for the sector.
+The course covers essential topics such as legislation, online safety, anti-radicalisation, indicators of abuse and neglect and how to report concerns.

 Takes around 1 to 2 hours to complete